 Secretary Course and Class Descriptions

-Courses are available for general secretaries, as well as for those who want to be legal assistants or administrative medical assistants.
+Courses are available for would-be general secretaries, as well as aspiring legal assistants or administrative medical assistants.
 These courses are generally taken as part of a full undergraduate program.

 Descriptions of general courses that appear in a program geared toward secretaries are shown below.